-Mr. Leung Man Fai, ("Mr. Leung"), aged 65, is an Independent non-Executive Director and chairman of audit committee of the Company.
+Mr. Leung Man Fai, ("Mr. Leung"), aged 67, is an Independent non-Executive Director and chairman of audit committee of the Company.
 He joined the Group in December 2020.
-Mr. Leung has over 30 years of working experience in accounting, corporate finance and corporate management.
+Mr. Leung has over 31 years of working experience in accounting, corporate finance and corporate management.
 Mr. Leung graduated from Manchester Polytechnic, the United Kingdom with a degree of Bachelor of Arts in Accounting and Finance awarded by the Council for National Academic Awards of the United Kingdom in July 1988.
 He also obtained a degree of Master of Commerce in Accounting from the University of New South Wales in May 1990.
-Mr. Leung has been an independent non-executive Director of China Regenerative Medicine International Limited (stock code: 8158), a company listed on the GEM Board of the Stock Exchange since 30 December 2021 and a company secretary of MediNet Group Limited (stock code: 8161), a company listed on the GEM Board of the Stock Exchange since November 2015.
+Mr. Leung has been an independent non-executive Director of China Regenerative Medicine International Limited (stock code: 8158), a company listed on the GEM Board of the Stock Exchange since 30 December 2021.
+He was a company secretary of MediNet Group Limited (stock code: 8161), a company listed on the GEM Board of the Stock Exchange from November 2015 to January 2025.
 Mr. Leung has been a member of the HKICPA since June 1991.